gogetdata/ggd-recipes/docs/source/pkg-info.rst

   the user to identify where the data was originally downloaded, how it was processed, and other information about the data being used.

+* *--prefix:* The :code:`--prefix` flag is used to designate which conda environment/prefix to get the file from.
+  **This allows one to store ggd data packages in one environment and access it from another.**

 If the package has not been installed on your system then the package info will not be displayed and the recipe will not be accessible.

 Examples
 --------